 Since walking robots are inspired by the properties of their biological counterparts, it is not far-fetched to consider biologically inspired computation methods, and in particular, EAs, when generating gaits and other behaviors for such robots.
-The use of EAs in walking robots is well motivated since these methods can be implemented even in cases where a complete dynamical model of the system under study is either unavailable or too complex to be useful [132].
+The use of EAs in walking robots is well motivated since these methods can be implemented even in cases where a complete dynamical model of the system under study is either unavailable or too complex to be useful [141].

-Arakawa and Fukuda [1] used a GA to generate natural, human-like bipedal motion based on energy optimization, and Wolff and Nordin [132] implemented an evolutionary strategy to improve a hand-coded bipedal gait in a small experimental humanoid (ELVINA).
-Pettersson et al. [98] used an EA to develop energy-optimized bipedal gaits as well as robust balancing in the presence of external perturbations.
-GAs have also been used for generating robust gaits both on the Aibo quadrupedal robot [46] and on robots with more than four legs [137].
-Central pattern generators (CPGs), which are believed to control oscillatory processes in animals, were used in [110].
+Arakawa and Fukuda [2] used a GA to generate natural, human-like bipedal motion based on energy optimization, and Wolff and Nordin [141] implemented an evolutionary strategy to improve a hand-coded bipedal gait in a small experimental humanoid (ELVINA).
+Currently, researchers in the author's group are using LGP (see subsect.
+2.6.2 above) for generating bipedal gaits.
+Pettersson et al. [106] used an EA to develop energy-optimized bipedal gaits as well as robust balancing in the presence of external perturbations.
+GAs have also been used for generating robust gaits both on the Aibo quadrupedal robot [52] and on robots with more than four legs [147].
+Central pattern generators (CPGs), which are believed to control oscillatory processes in animals, were used in [118].
 A recurrent neural network CPG was optimized using a GA, and was shown to generate a stable bipedal walking pattern.
+A similar approach was used in [142], where not only the network parameters but also the structure of the CPG networks was evolved.
+Thus, in [142], feedback circuits relaying information to the CPG networks regarding joint angles and ground contact (of the feet) were evolved, resulting in a gait capable of keeping a simulated, fully three-dimensional, 14-DOF robot walking indefinitely on a planar surface.
+The gait is illustrated in Fig. 3.25.
 The evolution of locomotion in one-legged hopping robots has also been considered, see Subsect.
 3.3.3 above.